 Important Note: Temperature control does not guarantee live arrival.
 It’s not insurance and it does not prevent loss.
 However, it does increase the chance of successful live delivery – often substantially.
-However, it’s not perfect.
+But it’s not perfect.
 You still need to exercise caution when it’s very hot or cold.
 A post office hold is always a good idea.
 In fact, this is our top recommendation when it’s hot.
 When it’s cold, a heat pack and post office hold for pickup go great together.
 Expedited shipping may help too.
 The less time Dubia roaches and other insects spend traveling in extreme weather, the better.

 How To Maximize the Chance of Success:

 Here are our recommendations to maximize the chance of successful delivery, in order of effectiveness.
 (NOTE: “expedited shipping” is USPS Priority Mail, USPS Overnight, and FedEx)

 When it’s hot (particularly above 80°F): The main cause of loss by far is (a) being out for delivery all day in the heat and (b) being left in a hot location (mailbox, porch).
 Avoiding these two situations cuts 90% of the risk.
 A post office hold is usually adequate, but there are other options too.

 Here are our suggestions for when it’s hot, in order of effectiveness:

 - Post office hold + cold pack + expedited shipping

 - Post office hold (most popular choice & usually adequate)

 - Expedited shipping + cold pack + being home at delivery